 Vault’s Law 100 ranking for 2019 is here, and Cravath has clinched the No. 1 spot for the third year in a row, making it the most prestigious law firm.
 Cravath outranked the No. 2 firm—Wachtell Lipton—by .322 points, up from last year’s lead of .268 points.

-The Top 10 Most Prestigious Law Firms based on Vault’s Annual Associate Survey are:
+The Top 10 Most Prestigious Law Firms based on Vault’s Annual Associate Survey for 2019 are:

 - Cravath, Swaine & Moore

 - Skadden, Arps, Slate, Meagher & Flom

 Survey respondents described Cravath as “the gold standard” and “the crème de la crème,” noting that the firm boasts the “absolute best corporate lawyers in the country.”

 “With a steadily increasing lead over the past three years, Cravath has established itself as the nation’s top law firm,” said Matt Moody, Vault’s Senior Law Editor.
 “Cravath is the market leader in compensation, with associates across the industry measuring their pay against ‘the Cravath Scale,’ and the firm has been integral in shaping the legal industry for centuries, so it is unsurprising that associates view it as the best.”

 The Vault Associate Survey